Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 Examples include:

-- Average tenure
+- Average tenure per employee
-- Employer transitions
+- Total Employer transitions in entire career trajectory
-- Career progression
+- Career progression and promotions
-- Role growth
 - Stability indicators

+These metric offers insights into a candidate's job stability and can be an important factor in evaluating their career consistency and loyalty to employers.
+Understanding job tenure can help organizations predict future employee retention and assess how reliable a candidate might be in long-term roles.

 ---